malindarathnayake/DigitalFoundations/docs/intro-course/internet-basics/how-internet-works.md

    - They're reassembled at the destination
    - If a packet is lost, only that piece needs to be resent

-{% include figure.html path="assets/Intro_course/images/network-animation.svg" class="img-fluid" alt="Packet Flow" caption="How data packets travel through the network" %}
+{% include video.html path="assets/Intro_course/videos/Internet_view_1.mp4" caption="Detailed view of internet infrastructure" %}

 ## Internet Protocols